armbian/documentation/docs/build-framework/switches.md

 ./compile.sh GHCR_MIRROR=dockerproxy GHCR_MIRROR_ADDRESS=ghcr.libcuda.so
 ```

+**KERNEL_GIT** ( `string` )

+- `shallow`
+- `full`
+- unset (default): let the system decide

+Selects how the Linux kernel git tree is fetched when a kernel has to be built from scratch.
+The kernel repo is huge; to avoid hammering upstream git servers, Armbian caches daily git-tree exports on ghcr.io and only `git fetch`es the small delta.

+- `shallow` — a shallow tree for a single `stable` branch.
+Small download, less disk; ideal for restricted devices (SBCs) building a single kernel.
+- `full` — the complete tree (Torvalds' `master` plus all supported `stable` branches).
+Large download and disk footprint, but more efficient over time when building several kernels on one machine (CI servers, developer workstations).

 **KERNEL_COMPILER** ( `string` )

 The compiler used to compile the kernel.
 Usually, this option is set by the board config, but it can be set to `clang` to use LLVM to compile the kernel.